 Needs analysis and delivery of continuing education may be completed on or before March 31, 2021.

-The deadline for persons acting as municipal advisor principal to qualify using the Series 54 (Municipal Advisor Principal Qualification Examination) has been moved to March 31, 2021
+The deadline for persons acting as municipal advisor principals to qualify using the Series 54 (Municipal Advisor Principal Qualification Examination) has been moved to March 31, 2021.

 Extended: Revised Interpretive Notice